BeanedTaco/beanedtaco/README.md

 I am a Head/Lead Developer at [Ice Cream Studios](https://discord.gg/XUPHpTrZdP).
 We develop the namesake bot Ice Cream.

-I'm an Owner at [Cozy](https://docs.cozy.lol), a Minecraft network primarily focused on SMP and Creative game modes.
-I'm also lead systems administrator at Cozy, in addition to co-lead of Systems Disaster Response & Recovery.

 ***My website has all my social medias and links.
 It can be found [here](https://bean.codes).***

 [![ReadMe Card](https://github-readme-stats.vercel.app/api?username=dannnington&show_icons=true&theme=vue-dark&include_all_commits=true&count_private=true)]()